One-room school

-One-room schools, or schoolhouses, were commonplace throughout rural portions of various countries, including Prussia, Norway, Sweden, the United States, Canada, Australia, New Zealand, the United Kingdom, Ireland, and Spain.
-In most rural and small town schools, all of the students met in a single room.
-There, a single teacher taught academic basics to several grade levels of elementary-age children.
-While in many areas one-room schools are no longer used, some remain in developing nations and rural or remote areas.
+One-room schoolhouses, or One-room schools, have been commonplace throughout rural portions of various countries, including Prussia, Norway, Sweden, the United States, Canada, Australia, New Zealand, the United Kingdom, Ireland, Portugal, and Spain.
+In most rural and small town schools, all of the students meet in a single room.
+There, a single teacher teaches academic basics to several grade levels of elementary-age children.
+Recent years have seen a revival of the format.
+One-room schoolhouses can also be found in developing nations and rural or remote areas undergoing colonization.

 In the United States, the concept of a "little red schoolhouse" is a stirring one, and historic one-room schoolhouses have widely been preserved and are celebrated as symbols of frontier values and of local and national development.
 When necessary, the schools were enlarged or replaced with two-room schools.
 More than 200 are listed on the U.S. National Register of Historic Places.
 In Norway, by contrast, one-room schools were viewed more as impositions upon conservative farming areas, and, while a number survive in open-air museums, not a single one is listed on the Norwegian equivalent to the NRHP.